Mia21Mihaela/ITFTM_FinalProject/README.md

 <p> The scope of the final project for ITF Manual Testing Course is to use all gained knowledge through the course and apply them in practice, using an available application. </p>

-Application under test: [OpenCart Admin Interface](https://demo.opencart.com/admin) <br>
+Application under test: [OpenCart Admin Interface](https://demo.opencart.com/admin) and [OpenCart Website](https://demo.opencart.com/)<br>
 Application Documentation can be found [here](http://docs.opencart.com/en-gb/introduction/)

 ### 1.2  Functionalities in scope
 The functionalities that are going to be tested are:
 * accessing the admin panel with an existing admin account
-* configurating a new store in the admin panel
-* editing a store in the admin panel
+* accessing your store from the admin panel
+* ability to search products on the website
+* registering on the website with valid personal information

 Testing types used:
 * functional testing